mattdistefano/accessibility-training/readme.md

 ### Links

 When linking, be sure the purpose of the link is clear either from its text alone, or the surrounding text.
 Try to avoid link text like "click here", having multiple links to the same destination with different text, or multiple links to different destinations with the same text, as these can all be confusing. ([2.4.4](https://www.w3.org/TR/WCAG20/#navigation-mechanisms))

-All pages should have a descriptive title and descriptive headings should be used to organize content. ([2.4.2](https://www.w3.org/TR/WCAG20/#navigation-mechanisms), [2.4.6](https://www.w3.org/TR/WCAG20/#navigation-mechanisms))

 ### Graphical content